ccorcos/database-experiments/README.md

 I want to do some more performance testing with SQLite and LevelDb for comparison.
 Will need to polish things up to get there.

+## Synchronous B+ Tree (lib/bptree-sync.ts)

+Staring from bptree2.ts

+With externalized storage, use SQLite as a storage option.

+// btree2 -> btree-sync
+// btree-lock -> btree-async with better types, jsonCodec, and list query.

+// btree-reducer-sync
+// btree-reducer-async

+// itree-sync
+// itree-async